Terms of Service Agreement

 Personal Information that end users transmit through our Platform while accessing the Internet always resides within secure, containerized reporting databases, within countries that our customers designate (for example, an EU-based customer may elect for all of its end users’ Personal Information processed on the Platform to reside within containerized reporting databases located in the EU).
 Additionally, we create customer-specific, encrypted backups of end user data that are stored in third party data centers, however that data reside in purely encrypted form and cannot be decrypted without a private key that our customers hold.

-If the Personal Information is transferred to countries without ‘adequate’ protection as determined by the European Commission, we will use additional safeguards to ensure your Personal Information receives adequate security and your rights continue to be protected.
+If the Personal Information is transferred to countries without ‘adequate’ protection as determined by the European Commission, we will use additional safeguards to ensure your Personal Information receives adequate security and your rights continue to be protected, such as the EU Standard Contractual Clauses.
 You understand that in providing Personal Information to us via our website, Platform, or through other interactions with us, you consent to the transfer of your Personal Information to the United States and other jurisdictions in which we operate.

 WHAT IS OUR RETENTION POLICY?